Categories

 August 2019

-My favorite part of rockhounding and the biggest highlight of this trip, was being out, lost, in the middle of the desert.
-Ten to twenty miles down a dirt road.
-Off to a land full of sage brush, rocks, and not much else.
-Away from people, highway noises, trains, barking dogs, and even airplanes.
-Where very little life moves about.
-Perhaps you’ll hear a light breeze tickle your ear or a fly buzz overhead.
-On rare occasion there may be a bird or in some instances a body of water.
-Slight ripples, lapping up over river stones.
-Mostly, there is stillness.
+The most enchanting aspect of rockhounding, and the standout highlight of my trip, was the profound sense of solitude found in the desert.
+Miles down a dusty road, surrounded by sagebrush and rocks, I was far removed from the clamor of civilization.
+Perhaps I’d hear a light breeze tickling the ear or a fly buzz overhead.
+On rare occasion there may even be a bird or in some instances a body of water.
+Slight ripples, lapping up over river stones, but mostly, there is stillness.
 The sun beats down, the sweat drips, the rocks sit and wait.
 The silence is a presence all its own.
 A peaceful calm so powerful it demands the same stillness in me.

-I made one final stop in Utah to pick up some wonderstone at a well known location and ended my adventures with an estimated 160 pounds of rock.
-I took full advantage of Southwest Airline’s 2 free checked bags and supplemented with USPS flat rate shipping.
+Concluding my adventure, I made a final stop in Utah to collect wonderstone at a renowned location.
+Laden with approximately 160 pounds of rock, I capitalized on Southwest Airline’s policy of two free checked bags and supplemented with USPS flat rate shipping to transport my treasures home.

 Leave a comment